 Here’s what I thought.
 God has been moving/guiding me over the last several months to get me to conquer my fears of competing.
 Now, I see that I am starting to worry about the stuff I don’t have (i.e. a nice/new bike) and I’m starting to focus on that – God is reminding me to stay focused on what got me to this point (hard work and the bike I was on).
 “Terry, just ride your race, give your best and enjoy the day – don’t take yourself too seriously.”

 “God, thanks for that truth.”

-As I reached the top of the FIRE Road I clicked my bike into some higher gears as the race course weaved through the top of the ridge.
+As I reached the top of the FIRE Road I clicked my bike into some higher gears as the racecourse weaved through the top of the ridge.
 Again, the course went through a few sandy areas and this is where I encountered my first crash – nothing significant – basically, I caught up to the next guy and he couldn’t get through the sand which in turn slowed me down causing me to basically fall over.
-I quickly got up, pushed my bike up the sandy hill and jumped back on – keeping this guy in font of me within sight.
+I quickly got up, pushed my bike up the sandy hill, and jumped back on – keeping this guy in front of me within sight.

 Accomplishing My Goal

 After crossing the finish line I ride over to the side and catch my breath.
 I didn’t get a chance to see my final time so I really don’t know how I finished.
 I catch my breath and head over to my family and friends.
 What a race, I feel good about racing and I am so thankful my family was there to be with me.
 Several minutes go by and my friend Doug asked how I think I did; I’m not quite sure so we head over to the timetable to see where I finished.
 As we looked over the results I was blown away.
 I realize I finished 5th overall and 1st in my age group.
 My overall time was 1:04.08 – I beat my goal by nearly a full minute!
 What’s more, I won the race on a bike that was 16 years old – that’s sweet victory!

 What I Learned / Going Forward